Juru: Legal Brazilian Large Language Model from Reputable Sources: Conclusions and Future Work

-In this study, we presented the Juru model, a large language model specialized for the Brazilian legal domain using $3.7$ billion tokens.
+In this study, we introduced Juru, the first LLM specialized in the Brazilian legal domain, pretrained on $1.9$ billion unique tokens.
 Despite its smaller size and limited data, we observed an expressive improvement in the model's ability to resolve multiple-choice questions within the Brazilian legal domain.
-Our primary finding highlights the effectiveness of domain specialization in improving LLM performance with fewer data, thus reducing pretraining costs, at the expense of the model's performance degradation in other knowledge domains within the target language.
+Our findings confirm that domain specialization can be an efficient strategy for improving LLM performance at a lower compute cost.
+However, this comes with a trade-off: diminished performance on tasks unrelated to the target domain.

+Additionally, the comparison between Portuguese and English general test suites revealed a more pronounced decline in the English benchmarks.
+This suggests that the extent of forgetting may be linked to domain similarity: the lower the similarity the previously acquired knowledge has to the specialized domain, the higher the risk of forgetting.

 For future work, our primary aim is to incorporate evaluations of the Juru model with new benchmarks that fall outside the model's knowledge cut-off to mitigate the possibility of data contamination.
-Additionally, it's pertinent to explore methods for mitigating the observed degradation in domains outside the model's specialization.
+A promising direction is to investigate whether aggregating domains with high similarity during continued pretraining could enhance specialization performance without catastrophic forgetting of previously learned knowledge.
+Deeper understanding of these dynamics may lead to the development of LLMs with less compute through targeted domain specialization.
+We also release all Juru checkpoints from the experiments presented in this paper to further support future research on these topics, particularly within the Brazilian legal domain.